 Culturally Appropriate Translation for Clinical Trials

-For culturally appropriate translation of clinical trial documentation, involve translators with deep cultural understanding, review and adapt translations with subject matter experts and community members, use plain language, and consider layout and design.
+For culturally appropriate trial translation, involve culturally knowledgeable translators, review and adapt with experts and community members, use plain language, and consider layout and design.
 This promotes understanding, trust, and participation in clinical trials, leading to more effective and ethical research outcomes.

 The Impact of Translation on Patient Recruitment and Retention